LLNL/ppo_and_friends/README.md

 ```

 Mujoco sometimes requires some extra tweaks.
 There is a `mujoco_export.sh` file
 that can help with some of these issues.
+For testing with the `--render` flag,
+you'll need to set the `LD_PRELOAD` path (see the above bash file).
+For running,
+with the `--render_gif` flag, you'll need to unset the `LD_PRELOAD` path.

 **Performance**